matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Responses are authenticated by the TLS server certificate.
 A homeserver should
-not send a request until it has authenticated the server it is connected to.
+not send a request until it has authenticated the connected server to avoid
+leaking messages to eavesdroppers.

 Client TLS Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~

-Requests are authenticated at the HTTP layer rather than at the TLS layer because HTTP services like Matrix are often deployed behind load balancers that handle the TLS and these load balancers make it difficult to check client TLS certificates.
+Requests are authenticated at the HTTP layer rather than at the TLS layer because HTTP services like Matrix are often deployed behind load balancers that handle the TLS and these load balancers make it difficult to check TLS client certificates.

-A home server may provide a client TLS certficate and the receiving home server may check that the client certificate matches the certificate of the origin home server.
+A home server may provide a TLS client certficate and the receiving home server may check that the client certificate matches the certificate of the origin home server.